cecelot/site/src/pages/p/first-steps-with-racket.md

     )
 ```

 Here, we're defining `diff` to be the absolute difference between `x` and `o`.
 We can't do that in a normal `let` block.
-Pretty useful!
+Pretty convenient!

 # Completing Fizz Buzz